pablofueros/better-battery-report/README.md

 ## ⚙️ Technical Details

-The tool uses:

 - `powercfg` Windows command-line tool for battery data
+- `pydantic_xml` for the default report serialization
-- Plotly for interactive visualizations
+- `plotly` for interactive visualizations
-- Pandas for data processing
+- `pandas` for data processing
-- Typer for CLI interface
+- `typer` for CLI interface

 ## ©️ License